Seeed-Studio/wiki-documents/docs/Get-Wio-RP2040-mini-Dev-Board-started-with-Machine-Learning-using-Arduino.md

 After the training, you can test the model using the Live classification tab, which will gather a data sample from the device and classify it with the model hosted on Edge Impulse.
 We test with three different gestures and see the accuracy is satisfactory as far as proof of concept goes.
 ​

-## Deploying to Wio RP2040 mini Dev Board[¶](https://wiki.seeedstudio.com/Wio-Terminal-TinyML-EI-1/#deploying-to-wio-terminal)
+## Deploying to Wio RP2040 mini Dev Board
 The next step is deployment on the device.
 After clicking on the Deployment tab, choose Arduino library and download it.
 ![](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/Get-Wio-RP2040-mini-Dev-Board-started-with-Machine-learning-using-Arduino/deploy.jpg)

 Extract the archive and place it in your Arduino libraries folder.
 Open Arduino IDE and choose static buffer sketch (located in File -> Examples -> name of your project -> static_buffer), which already has all the boilerplate code for classification with your model in place.
 Neat!
 ​

-There is little change with the original static_buffer, so you can replace it with the following complete code, remember to include your own model name.
+There is a little change with the original static_buffer, so you can replace it with the following complete code, remember to include your own model name.

 ### Complete Code